tomputer-g/L3D-HW3/submit/SUBMIT.md

 ## 4.1 View Dependance

-Adding a directional embedding based on the points allows the model to learn view dependence.
+Including view dependance allows for shinier surfaces to be modeled more accurately (such as shiny polished metal), and thus represent materials in greater fidelity compared to just modeling based on the XYZ point coordinates.
+However, high view dependance results in worse generalization quality.
+If not regularized properly, as shown in the [VDN-NeRF paper](https://arxiv.org/abs/2303.17968), naive neural nets tend to lose geometric details when there is high view dependance fo rthe scene.

 Here is the same Lego scene rendered with view dependence:

 <image src="q4/part_3.gif" width=256>